All Episodes

 And then the acronym, MOP.

-We got a bomb, and we're calling it a mop.
+We got a bomb and we're calling it a MOP.

-Over the uh summer, there is an urgent operational need for this.
+There is an urgent operational need for this.

-The request was quietly approved on Friday.
+The request was quietly approved.

-So we're going to put the mop on the B-2.
+So we're going to put the MOP on the B-2.

-Now, this is not the kind of weapon that would be particularly useful in Iraq or Afghanistan, but it's ideally suited to hit deeply buried nuclear facilities such as in Kum or Natans in Iran.
+Now, this is not the kind of weapon that would be particularly useful in Iraq or Afghanistan, but it's ideally suited to hit deeply buried nuclear facilities such as in Qum or Natans in Iran.

-Mop integration on the B-2 stealth bomber.
+MOP integration on the B-2 stealth bomber.

 Now that, folks, is big.